cyme/TransitionLock/README.md

 	[UIViewController serializeTransitionWithBlock:^() {

 		// check if the presented view controller is still present.
-		// note the test will also turn negative if self has been
+		// note the test will also evaluate to FALSE if self has been
 		// dismissed and deallocated as weakSelf will be nil.

 		if (weakSelf.presentedViewController)